carolabatista/test_qa_api_kununu-alexeyserbskiy/README.md

 Please build a project that ensures a rigid testing plan of the following REQRES API: **[https://reqres.in/](https://reqres.in/).**

 You’ll find the REST operations permitted in the link provided.
 Exploit the greater coverage as possible with all possible scenarios in mind.

+## Requirements

+Feel free to adopt the best technologies you find suitable for the end goal.
+Still we need to impose the following requirements:

+1. Please use git as a version control system.
+Make sure that you have clear commit messages and understandable steps in your git-history ([How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/)).
+2. Document your work.
+3. Provide a README and instructions for how we can run your solution. **Note** It should be runnable with one command.
+4. Respect modularity and scalable solution for further test suites.